Free Resources

 Heatmaps Chart

-Use Cases
+Uses Cases

 Sankey Diagram

-A Sankey chart is a type of flow diagram or flowchart that visualizes the flow of resources, energy, or data between multiple entities or processes.
+A Sankey Chart is a type of flow diagram or flowchart that visualizes the flow of resources, energy, or data between multiple entities or processes.
 It uses arrows or lines of varying widths to represent the quantity or magnitude of the flow between different nodes in a system.

-Use Cases
+Uses Cases

-Sankey charts are commonly used to visualize complex systems where the flow of resources or information needs to be understood.
+Sankey Charts are commonly used to visualize complex systems where the flow of resources or information needs to be understood.
 Here are some common use cases:

-• Energy Flows: Sankey charts are frequently used in energy management and sustainability reporting to illustrate how energy is generated, distributed, and consumed within a system, including power plants, buildings, or industrial processes.
+• Energy Flows: Sankey Charts are frequently used in energy management and sustainability reporting to illustrate how energy is generated, distributed, and consumed within a system, including power plants, buildings, or industrial processes.

-• Material Flow Analysis: In environmental science and industrial engineering, Sankey diagrams can show the flow of materials, such as water, chemicals, or raw materials, through various processes and stages.
+• Material Flow Analysis: In environmental science and industrial engineering, Sankey Diagrams can show the flow of materials, such as water, chemicals, or raw materials, through various processes and stages.

 Radar Chart

-radar chart, also known as a spider chart or web chart, is a type of graph used to visualize data across multiple different categories and compare the relative values among those categories.
+Radar Chart, also known as a Spider Chart or Web Chart, is a type of graph used to visualize data across multiple different categories and compare the relative values among those categories.

-• Axes and scales: A radar chart consists of radial axes centered at a point and extending outward, representing different categories or variables.
+• Axes and Scales: A Radar Chart consists of radial axes centered at a point and extending outward, representing different categories or variables.
 Scales are typically placed along the radial axes to provide reference values.

-• Data and points: Each category or variable is represented by a line or curve connecting the corresponding data points along the radial axes.
+• Data and Points: Each category or variable is represented by a line or curve connecting the corresponding data points along the radial axes.
 Each data point represents a relative value within that category.

-Use Cases
+Uses Cases

-Radar charts are particularly effective when comparing several items across different attributes or variables.
+Radar Charts are particularly effective when comparing several items across different attributes or variables.
 They are commonly used in various fields, including:

-• Performance Assessment: Radar charts can be used to assess and compare the performance of individuals or entities in various categories, such as rating employee skills or evaluating team performance.
+• Performance Assessment: Radar Charts can be used to assess and compare the performance of individuals or entities in various categories, such as rating employee skills or evaluating team performance.

-• Market Analysis: Businesses can use radar charts to compare multiple products or services across various attributes, helping in product positioning and competitive analysis.
+• Market Analysis: Businesses can use Radar Charts to compare multiple products or services across various attributes, helping in product positioning and competitive analysis.

 Funnel Chart

-A funnel chart is a type of graph that is commonly used to visualize the progressive reduction or filtering of data across different stages or categories.
+A Funnel Chart is a type of graph that is commonly used to visualize the progressive reduction or filtering of data across different stages or categories.
 It represents the flow of data from a larger set to a smaller set as it moves through various stages.

-Use Cases
+Uses Cases

-Funnel charts are commonly used in sales, marketing, and conversion rate optimization to visualize and analyze the progression of potential customers or leads through a sales or conversion funnel.
+Funnel Charts are commonly used in sales, marketing, and conversion rate optimization to visualize and analyze the progression of potential customers or leads through a sales or conversion funnel.
 Here are some common use cases:

 • Sales Pipeline: Sales teams use funnel charts to track potential sales leads from initial contact to closing a deal.
 The stages may include lead generation, qualification, proposal, and conversion.